Currently seeking knowledge in the airline industry -- whether you work in operations or know someone who does, I'd genuinely love to connect.

 T.H.R.I.V.E.

-The way I lead comes from this foundation.
-I don't start with structure -- I start with understanding people and what they care about.
-When you genuinely see someone and believe in what you're building together, enthusiasm becomes contagious and creates passion.
-Courage and tenacity aren't about pushing through alone; they're about staying committed to what matters while bringing people along, even through uncertainty.
-When these qualities merge, they create unstoppable momentum for leadership and innovation.
+That's where my leadership style comes from.
+I don't start with structure -- I start with people.
+When you genuinely see someone and believe in what you're building together, the enthusiasm and passion become contagious.
+Then add courage and tenacity, which aren't about pushing through alone; they're about staying committed to what matters while bringing others with you, especially through uncertainty.
+That's the kind of momentum I try to create everywhere I go for an unstobbbale team and creative innovation.

 When I'm not thinking about spreadsheets, I'm usually at a ping pong table, behind a camera, wandering Berkeley cafes, or collecting stories from unexpected places.